Types of Sentences Worksheets

 In life, we sometimes ask questions, and sometimes get wonder-struck with what we see around us.
 As there are different meanings that we convey through our everyday sentences, there is a variety of sentences: declarative, interrogative, exclamatory and imperative for us to be familiar with.
 Our types of sentences worksheets define, describe and exemplify each of the four types in great detail.
 Team up with children from grade 1 to grade 4, as they endeavor to enhance their grammatic mettle, and rejoice as their knowledge of sentence-types grows from pedestrian to inspired.
 Our free types of sentences worksheets offer the perfect start!

-This printable chart gives the little champs time and space to connect with each sentence type.
+This printable chart gives the 1st grade little champs time and space to connect with each sentence type.
 It not only defines each sentence type, but it also clearly exemplifies it with a picture.

 You will be surprised to see things happening thick and fast, as children try to distinguish statements from questions in this pdf worksheet.
 If it's a statement or question, they write so in the given space.

 Show children that you are as imaginative a teacher as any other, by helping them do this activity.
 They cut the sentence strips, sort them as sentences and questions, and glue them in the appropriate column.

 Telling commands from questions isn't as hard as it appears to be.
 Questions have question marks, while commands don't.
 This 2nd grade PDF worksheet exponentially supplements the command vs question practice.